Naecu55/Apache2VirtualHost/README.md

 # Apache2VirtualHost
 Create a Apache2 Virtualhost, Domain, Document Root and Index page using user input.

+Prerequsistes:

+Require Apache2 to be installed as we need to reload the Apache config file.
+If your using Ubuntu then install using apt.

+sudo apt-get install -y apache2

 This is a generic index page template.

 Creating an Apache virtual host using a bash script involves taking user input for